 How Do Offsite Backups Work?

 There are several ways to implement offsite backups.
-Typically, there is software used to sync data or take a snapshot of it for backup.
-The data is then encrypted and often compressed before being transmitted to the designated secure location for storage.
+Typically, there is software used to sync data or take a snapshot of it for backup, also called a full backup.
+The data is then encrypted for transit and often compressed before being transmitted to the designated secure location for storage.

 There are also solutions that offer the ability to have your information incrementally backed up by saving only the changes to your file system.
-Providing this type of service allows for multiple restore points for recovery.
+Providing this type of service allows for multiple recovery restore points.

-Most hosting providers, like Liquid Web, offer an easy way to manage backups as well as support and management, should you need a hand with accessing your data.
+Most hosting providers, like Liquid Web, handle management and support while offering you an easy way to manage your backups.

-Whether your infrastructure is at your place of business or with a hosting provider, primary space can be limited.
+Whether your infrastructure is at your place of business or with a hosting provider, primary space can be limited for those who have a single storage volume and no backup drive.
 The need to preserve space is essential, no matter how you plan to host your projects.
-Looking at both of these scenarios, we can identify how offsite backups can address this basic need.

-Preserving physical storage space is certainly a plus, but what if you are hosting everything with a managed provider already?
-Offsite backups can still save primary drive storage space.
+For those already hosting everything with a managed provider, offsite backups can still save primary drive storage space while keeping your server running optimally.
 Leaving your primary storage for your operating system and critical files allows everything to run a bit smoother without having to dedicate some of that space for backups.

-More than disaster recovery, this type of preservation is all about allowing your server to run optimally.
-Your backups can have their own designated space while your primary storage can keep what is necessary for your sites, applications, and the content that fuels them.
-Having your backups off of your primary drives is also a cost-saving for you.
+Removing the backups from your primary drives is also cost-saving for you.
 Instead of having to upgrade your array quickly, you can keep what is needed to operate, especially if that data does not change much.

-One of the reasons that offsite backups are required would be to protect against a complete crash of your system.
-In a perfect world, your server would always be reachable and would never experience a failure of the operating system or web server and database software.
-In reality, these things do happen, and the proper safeguards can save you both time and money.
+One of the primary reasons why backup media should be stored offsite is to protect against a complete crash of your system.
+In a perfect world, your server would always be reachable and would never experience system software, web server, or database server failures.
+In reality, these things do happen, and having the proper safeguards in place can save you time, money, and even your business.